nicolasriquet/GitDelver/README.md

 * MethodName: the name of the method.
 * NbParams: the number of parameters in the method signature.
 * NLOC: the number of lines of code of the file.
-* CCN: the Cyclomatic Complexity Number of the method.
+* Complexity: the cyclomatic complexity number of the method.
 * CommitId: the identifier of the commit
 * Author: the author of the modification.
 * DateTime: the date and time of the modification.